libprima/prima/README_py_win.txt

 1.1.
 Method 1: Installation via PyPI (recommended)

+Install pip in your system ( https://pip.pypa.io/en/stable/installing ).
-PDFO can be installed via PyPI in the following way.
-In the Intel command shell (either 32 or 64-bit, depending on your Python version), execute the following command:
+Then you can install PDFO by executing the following command in the Intel command shell (either 32 or 64-bit, depending on your Python version):

 python -m pip install pdfo